binipringle/intro-to-dh/documentation.md

 # Installing Jekyll

 Jekyll is a static site generator written in Ruby.
-Ruby was probably installed with Ubuntu.
+Ruby should already be installed because it is installed with Ubuntu.
 To check, type

 ~~~ bash
 $ ruby -v